 The loosely woven fabric allows rainfall in, permits the exchange of gases (CO2 and O2), and acts as a relief valve from too much heat building up under the cover.

-For spring green-up purposes, place the turf growth covers onto your field as soon as the snow has cleared the field.
+For spring green-up purposes, place the turf blanket onto your field as soon as the snow has cleared the field.

-If the high school teams are looking to practice on the field, they should stay off of them until the frost has left the soil profile.
+If the high school teams are looking to practice on the field early in the spring, they should stay off of them until the frost has left the soil profile.
 If they do plan to use the field, the teams should remove the growth cover, and then after practice place them back on the turf.

-The recommended use of growth covers is on the infield grass and the foul territories.
-These are the areas with the highest wear potential, so you want to get things growing as quickly as possible there.
+The recommended use of growth covers is on the infield grass and foul territories.
+These are the areas with the highest wear potential, so you want to get that turf growing as quickly as possible.

 PRO TIP: We recommend purchasing a soil thermometer to monitor your soil temperature at a two-inch depth on your field.
 You’ll want to measure twice — once under the growth cover and once where turf is uncovered.
 For more accurate comparisons of data, be sure to record the temperatures at the same time each day.
 Record measurements in the morning, and then again in the afternoon.
 With these measurements you’ll be able to more accurately monitor the effectiveness and progress of the turf growth covers.